Tricholoma robustum

 Tricholoma robustum is an edible mycorrhizal mushroom in the family Tricholomataceae.
-In Japan it is called matsutake-modoki (pseudo-matsutake), and colloquially referred to as obasan no matsutake ("old lady's matsutake"), because it resembles matsutake mushroom while being smaller and less aromatic and tasty.
+In Japan it is called matsutake-modoki (pseudo-matsutake), and colloquially referred to as obasan no matsutake ("old lady's matsutake"), because it resembles matsutake mushroom while being smaller and less aromatic.

 Description

 Resembles matsutake, but the fruiting bodies are much smaller in size.
 The cap is 4–10 cm, convex or flat of uneven reddish-brown color, with small, often upright scales.
 The gills are white, then dirty pink, red speckled.
 The stipe reaches 6–8 cm in length and 1.5-2.5 cm in thickness, with a narrow ring, white at the top, the color of a hat under the ring.
 The flesh is dense, white at first, slightly pink when cut, then red, stains brown and blackens when cooked.
 It has a strong smell of fresh flour.
 Spores ellipsoidal 6-7 x 3.5-4 μm, smooth.